 Detailed program of the course and material Introduction 00.
-Presentation: Economics and computation(slides) Further readings: Machina economica (paper).
+Presentation: Economics and computation(slides) Further readings: Machina economica (paper), Games and Internet (paper).

 Notes about the exam The exam will be composed of two parts. * Part 1 includes a set of questions randomly drawn from the questions reported above with only numeric variations.
 These questions could include exercises (some examples of exercises can be found in the notes of the Laboratory Lectures and of the Exercise Lectures reported above).
 Part 1 gives at most 29 points. * Part 2 includes a set of 3 questions on advanced topics not reported in above questions (they are reported in the Theory and Exercise Lectures above), from which the student can choose one question.
 Part 2 gives at most 4 points.

 Additional material Additionalexercises (by Nicola Gatti): some exercises.